-I’ve been asked what other benefits are there in the Romanian HR market besides insurance.
-I admit in my mind “benefits” rimes with “insurance”.
-Even for companies, besides the legislation (scroll down. scroll down, even more, yes, please…).
+I’ve been asked what other benefits there are in the Romanian HR market besides insurance.
+I admit in my mind, “benefits” rimes with “insurance”.
+Even for companies, besides the legislation.

-I don’t know how the things are for benefits, but the things suraly turn green for the insurance companies.
+I don’t know how things are for benefits, but things indeed turn green for insurance companies.
 And not in the CSR way.
-A normal consequence to the situation described above, whoever negotiates better will survive.
-Another question is whether the health insurance will develop or fall.
-The tendencies are, especially with the new viruses, that people (please read: uninformed people) would get frightened by the whole hoax [WATCH this video NOW in English, it’s CAPITAL, and, if you want to read more].The things might go either way, although I would be curious on a comparative cross-cultural study.
+As an expected consequence of the abovementioned situation, whoever negotiates better will survive.
+Another question is whether health insurance will develop or fall.
+The tendencies are, especially with the new viruses, that people (please read: uninformed people) would get frightened by the whole hoax [WATCH this video NOW in English, it’s CAPITAL, and, if you want to read more].
+So things might go either way, although I would be curious about a comparative, cross-cultural study.